JarmanjitSingh/Typescript/ReadMe.md

 # Anotation type

 type anotation is a way of explicitly specifying the type of a variable, function parameter, or function return value and it is denoted by :

+------------------------ Deleting previous files, if your are interested then go the previous commits ------------------------

+# TypeScript -- 6PP

+1. folder structure i. src that will hold ts file ii. dist folder for converted files of ts into js iii. tsc --init
+2. tsconfig.json > uncomment rootDir and give src path > uncomment outDir and give dist path so that will convert ts files in the src to js files in dist
+3. tsc -w command sets watcher for ts file when we save file it will automatically covert ts into js files